Universal Tuner 2.3 NEW

 Tone Generator

-The tone generator is used when you want to play back a frequency or a tuning.
+The tone generator is used when you want to playback a frequency or a tuning.
 Select the waveform to be used for playback here.

-Hint: Use the trackpad or the scroll wheel of your mouse to adjust the volume, frequency, cent value, note or octave.
+Hint: Use the trackpad or the scroll wheel of your mouse to adjust the volume, frequency, cent value, note, or octave.
 Just hover over the slider or value.

-Figure 10: Tone generator window
+Figure 9: Tone generator window

 UniTuner, universal tuner, MacOs, Download link, Stimmgeraet